 A Phase 1 Environmental cost can vary, depending on the region and characteristics of a property.
 A Phase I Environmental Site Assessment cost (for a typical commercial lot) ranges between $2,000 and $3,500.
 In fact, some prices can be as high as $6,000.
 This article clarifies that prices can, and do, vary.
 And just like all other services, suspiciously low prices can result in errors at the expense of the Client.
 In fact, due to the lengthiness of these reports, errors can be unnoticeable by Clients.
-Consequently, errors come to light later down the line, and can cost a fortune to deal with.
-Nonetheless, this article provides insight on what to expect when purchasing a Phase 1 Environmental Site Assessment.
+Consequently, errors come to light later down the line and can cost a fortune to deal with.
+Nonetheless, this article provides insight into what to expect when purchasing a Phase 1 Environmental Site Assessment.
 Additionally, this article highlights some do’s and don’ts for purchasing a Phase I ESA Report.
-Updated August 1, 2019.
+Updated April 26, 2020.

 Property characteristics base the cost for a Phase I Environmental Site Assessment.
 The location and size of the property are the main pillars.
 Some lots require more research.
 Others require more time and resources to physically inspect.
 For example, car dealerships can require multiple days to inspect compared to a small office.
 Other complexities and special requirements also weigh in on Phase I ESA pricing.
 For instance, some organizations require specific reporting elements above the ASTM Standard.

 Whether buying, selling or applying for a loan, Clients tend to be curious about variable pricing, and the comparisons to quality of work.
-A low-cost or cheap Phase 1 Environmental Site Assessment generally entails small budget restrictions, and is subject to short cuts.
-Thus, the suspiciously low-cost assessments usually perform below the professional standard of care.
+A low-cost or cheap Phase 1 Environmental Site Assessment generally entails small budget restrictions and is subject to short cuts.
+Thus, suspiciously low-cost assessments usually perform below the professional standard of care.
 Under review, the lowest Phase I Environmental Report cost will typically have significant errors and data gaps.
-And as history has shown, this can result in heavy law suits, unforeseeable remediation, costly agency fees and possible forfeiture.
+And as history has shown, this can result in heavy lawsuits, unforeseeable remediation, costly agency fees, and possible forfeiture.

 Numerous cases like this arise each week.
 And they consequently link back to going cheap on the Phase 1 ESA process.
 For every three price quotes, Clients might find one for about 30% less than the others.
 This should raise a red flag.
 Consumers must know that it can actually cost hundreds to thousands above the lowest bidder’s price, just to make a proper Phase 1 Environmental Site Assessment.